morales-t/binding-of-andy/README.md

 Now open that sucker up agian. **_BEFORE CLICKING INSTALL_ now - please for the love of the lord, click the button at the bottom that says "Add python.exe to PATH"**.
 Then you click install now.

 Then by good god you should have python install the way the lord intended.
 Let's test it though.
-Go to the Command Propt - and type in "python".
+Go to the Command Prompt (you can find it if you search for it on your computer) - and type in "python".

 If it says Python 3.10.10 and a bunch of shit after then praise the sun.
 If not, DM me please.
 Then type in: exit()